 People who contact us via social media

-We may obtain your personal data through your use of social media such as Facebook, WhatsApp, Instagram, Twitter or LinkedIn, depending on your settings or the privacy policies of these social media and messaging services.
-To change your settings on these services, please refer to their privacy notices, which can be found below.
+We may obtain your personal data through your use of social media such as Facebook, WhatsApp, Instagram, X (formally Twitter), Tik Tok, Threads or LinkedIn, depending on your settings or the privacy policies of these social media and messaging services.
+To change your settings on these services, please refer to their privacy notices, which you can find on their sites.

 Lodging a complaint